hyperfy-io/hyperfy-docs/docs/index.md

 - Import custom glTF 3D models and VRM avatars
   - Support for `vrm_url` in NFT metadata
+- Physics support via PhysX
-- Real-time collaboratively editing
+- Real-time collaborative editing
 - Rendering powered by threejs and webgl
-- SDK to create and upload your own apps
+- You can create and upload your own apps
 - VR support with IK (full body not yet supported)
+- Crypto support for wallet login and inventory

 ---